Seasonal Decorations at the Andersonville National Cemetery

 Contact: Kim Douglas, 229 924-0343

 ANDERSONVILLE, Georgia - As the changing color of the leaves outside denotes the arrival of cooler weather, the staff at Andersonville National Cemetery would like to remind the public of the following seasonal changes to the floral decoration policy.

 "The holiday season allows unique opportunities to mark the graves of loved ones and our nation's honored veterans who are laid to rest in the National Cemetery," remarked superintendent Brad Bennett, "we hope that families take advantage of this time to remember."

-The Wreaths Across America program in December offers one additional way in which families and members of the public may decorate graves and honor the fallen.
-You can learn more about the program and purchase wreaths online at www.wreathsacrossamerica.org, or contact your local florist to order an appropriate floral decoration.
-Wreaths should be brought to the gravesite in person or delivered by a florist.
-To find the location of a specific grave, please visit gravelocator.cem.va.gov
+The Wreaths Across America program offers one way in which families and members of the public may decorate graves and honor the fallen.
+You can learn more about the program and purchase wreaths online at www.wreathsacrossamerica.org.

 Andersonville National Historic Site is located 10 miles south of Oglethorpe, GA and 10 miles northeast of Americus, GA on Georgia Highway 49.
-The national park features the National Prisoner of War Museum, Andersonville National Cemetery and the site of the historic Civil War prison, Camp Sumter.
-Andersonville National Historic Site is the only national park within the National Park System to serve as a memorial to all American prisoners of war.
-Park grounds are open from 8:00 a.m. until 5:00 p.m. with the museum opening at 9:00 a.m.
+The site features the National Prisoner of War Museum, Andersonville National Cemetery and the site of the historic Civil War prison, Camp Sumter.
+Andersonville National Historic Site is a unit of the National Park System and serves as a memorial to all American prisoners of war.
+Park grounds are open from 8:00 am until 5:00 pm with the museum opening at 8:30 am.
 Admission is free.
 For more information on the park, call 229 924-0343, visit on the web at www.nps.gov/ande/, or find us on Facebook at facebook.com/AndersonvilleNPS